espruino/EspruinoDocs/boards/EspruinoESP8266.md

 flash chip and are therefore not really available.
 Also, GPIO0 and GPIO2 must be pulled-up at boot and GPIO15 must be pulled-down at boot.

-The esp8266 ADC function is available on any pin (D0-D15) but really uses a separate pin on the esp8266 (this should be changed to an A0 pin).

 GPIO16 is now supported in Espruino. **Do not use it if you use deep sleep**

 ### digitalPulse implementation